• Skip to primary navigation

 • Let stand for 1 hour.

-• Add the wine and stir well - cover and refrigerate overnight.
+• Add the juices and wine; stir well - cover and refrigerate overnight.

 • Just before serving add the ginger ale.